 While the Big Chaudière Dam is structurally safe, it is now nearing the end of its useful life.
 The replacement project will allow for continued safe and reliable water management and will bring the dam in line with the Canadian Dam Association guidelines.

 For further information on French River and Lake Nipissing, please see French River and Lake Nipissing Web site.

 Scope of the activities

 The general scope of the Big Chaudière Dam Project is as follows:

-For further information on the recent announcement on public infrastructure investments, please see Harper Government invests in Canada's economy and jobs.
+For further information on the recent announcement regarding public infrastructure investments, please see Canada News Centre.

 If you would like to obtain more information, please contact PWGSC's Real Property Branch.